All SDL programs need to initialize the library before starting to work with it.

 constexpr AppResult | SDL::APP_FAILURE = SDL_APP_FAILURE |

-| Value that requests termination with error from the main callbacks.
+| | Value that requests termination with error from the main callbacks.

 |

-Almost everything can simply call SDL_Init() near startup, with a handful of flags to specify subsystems to touch.
+Almost everything can simply call Init() near startup, with a handful of flags to specify subsystems to touch.
 These are here to make sure SDL does not even attempt to touch low-level pieces of the operating system that you don't intend to use.
-For example, you might be using SDL for video and input but chose an external library for audio, and in this case you would just need to leave off the SDL_INIT_AUDIO
+For example, you might be using SDL for video and input but chose an external library for audio, and in this case you would just need to leave off the INIT_AUDIO flag to make sure that external library has complete control.

-Most apps, when terminating, should call SDL_Quit().
+Most apps, when terminating, should call Quit().
 This will clean up (nearly) everything that SDL might have allocated, and crucially, it'll make sure that the display's resolution is back to what the user expects if you had previously changed it for your game.

 ◆ AppEvent_func